sgb-io/codehawk-cli/README.md

 ## Caveats

-- Not optimized for production.
-The project should be considered experimental and slow.
+- Not intended for production.
+The project should be considered slow and experimental, but is designed to read your production code!
     - Will not run quickly on large projects, so use caution and common sense when applying it to a workflow or pipeline.
     - Recursively traverses directory trees, so if one activates the process inside a node_modules or C drive directory (unintended usage), you are likely to experience problems.
 - Opinionated: the formula for calculating overall file "scores" is arbitrary and based on original, unpublished research.
 Users are free to interpret the numbers differently and generate their own scorings.